MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -Force

 Forces the command to run without asking for user confirmation.
+You don't need to specify a value
+with this switch.

 ```yaml
 Type: SwitchParameter